-School Admissions Code 2021

-School Admissions Appeals Code 2022

-School Standards and Framework Act

-The School Admissions (Admission Arrangements and Co-ordination of Admission Arrangements) (England) Regulations 2012

-The School Admissions (Infant Class Sizes) (England) Regulations 2012

-The School Admissions (Appeal Arrangements) (England) Regulations 2012

-The School Information (England) Regulations 2008

-Devon's Step by Step and In-Year Guides to Admissions

-Devon's Normal Round and In-Year Co-ordinated Admissions Schemes

-Devon's In-Year Fair Access Protocol Devon's Education Transport Policy

-Applications made after the closing date will be considered after all on-time applications (unless the LA accepts that the application could not have been made earlier) and may be disadvantaged.

-&lt;sup>2 Appeals can be submitted sooner than this.
+School Admissions Code 2021 School Admissions Appeals Code 2022 School Standards and Framework Act The School Admissions (Admission Arrangements and Co-ordination of Admission Arrangements) (England) Regulations 2012 The School Admissions (Infant Class Sizes) (England) Regulations 2012 The School Admissions (Appeal Arrangements) (England) Regulations 2012 The School Information (England) Regulations 2008 Devon's Step by Step and In-Year Guides to Admissions Devon's Normal Round and In-Year Co-ordinated Admissions Schemes Devon's In-Year Fair Access Protocol Devon's Education Transport Policy

-&lt;sup>3 Where possible, normal round appeals that are submitted after the deadline will be heard by 14 June.
+&lt;sup>1 Where possible, normal round appeals that are submitted after the deadline will be heard by 25 July.
 If that is not possible, they will be heard within 30 school days of the appeal form being submitted.